 Dr. Robert Chapman explains below a widely unrecognized problem about binge drinking.
 And it’s one that has serious effects.

 Heavy drinking is a serious problem.
 No one denies that.
 But many of us have great problems with a definition of “binge drinking” that uses a specific number of drinks.
-Specifically, to 4+ drinks for women and 5+ drinks for men.
+That is, to 4+ drinks for women and 5+ drinks for men.

 I have no argument with referring to 4+/5+ drinks as high-risk, perhaps even abusive drinking.
 But defining “bingeing” as 4+ drinks in one sitting for women and 5+ drinks for men is inaccurate at best.
 It may even contribute to the very problem that those reporting “binge drinking” statistics intend to confront.